kevinbeaty/underarm/README.md

 ##### where(attrs)
 Convenience version of a common use case of `filter`: selecting only objects containing specific `key:value` pairs.

-##### tap(interceptor)
-Invokes interceptor with each result and item, and then steps through unchanged.
-The primary purpose of this method is to "tap into" a method chain, in order to perform operations on intermediate results within the chain.
-Executes interceptor with current result and item.

 #### Array
 Array transducers mixing functionality from [transduce-array][15].